 Remember, customers are already on the lookout for these deals.
 If you wait too long, they may have already decided to shop elsewhere.

-Black Friday and Cyber Monday recap
+Final thoughts heading into Black Friday and Cyber Monday

 - Start planning your Black Friday and Cyber Monday marketing strategy as soon as possible.